Intro: Best Money Management Tips

 Reserve All Commissions, Windfalls, and Bonuses for Your Savings

 Various jobs have different kinds of compensation.
 If you receive bonuses or commissions in addition to your regular salary, use your salary for your necessary and discretionary expenses and then put all of that additional money into savings.
-People often make the money management mistake of treating this kind of money as money they can blow.
+People often make the money management mistake of treating this kind of money as the money they can blow.
 The best money management advice, in these situations, is to look at unexpected income as money you never received and quickly stow it away in your savings.

 Money Management Programs for Those Who Can’t Be Bothered